Icon themes are the easiest way to change the looks of your Linux desktop. Here is the list of the ten best icon themes you should try.

 2. Numix Circle

-Numix Circle is the latest improvement of the icon theme set contained in the Numix project.
-Their themes are the default on several Linux distributions, and therefore are popular with users.
-All its icons have a circle container with well thought out shadows.
+Numix Circle is the latest improvement of the icon theme set in the Numix project.
+Their themes are the default on several Linux distributions and therefore are popular with users.
+All its icons have a circle container with well-thought-out shadows.

-Paper is an open source FreeDesktop icon project.
+Paper is an open-source FreeDesktop icon project.
 Its icons have a modern Material Design look with rounded corners.
 Each icon has been meticulously designed for pixel-perfect viewing.
-It’s a part of the Paper project which also includes cursors and a theme with light and dark color variants.
+It’s a part of the Paper project, including cursors and a theme with light and dark color variants.

-The Arc icon theme, created by the developer of the insanely popular Arc GTK theme, is a fatastic material icon theme.
-For example, Arc icons looks great with Arc theme and both makes desktop pretty amazing.
-The icon pack makes heavy use of simple, clean colors, thin crisp lines and follows the trend for flat design.
+The Arc icon theme, created by the developer of the insanely popular Arc GTK theme, is a fantastic material icon theme.
+For example, Arc icons look great with the Arc theme, making the desktop pretty unique.

 5. Flat Remix

 Flat Remix is an icon theme inspired by material design.
-It is mostly flat using a colorful palette with some shadows, highlights, and gradients for some depth.
+It is primarily flat, using a color palette with some shadows, highlights, and gradients for some depth.

 7. La Capitaine

-La Capitaine is an icon theme that takes inspiration from the latest iterations of macOS and Google’s Material Design through the use of visually pleasing gradients, shadowing, and simple icon geometry.
+La Capitaine is an icon theme that takes inspiration from the latest iterations of macOS and Google’s Material Design through visually pleasing gradients, shadowing, and simple icon geometry.

-Zafiro is minimalist icons created with the flat desing technique, utilizing washed out colors and always accompanied by white.
+Zafiro is a minimalist icon set created with the flat design technique, utilizing washed-out colors and is always accompanied by white.
 The priority is simplicity.
 This icon set looks good and awesome in your system.

-Boston is a minimalist and functional icon theme focused on basic shapes, a reduced color palette and visual hierarchy.
-Above all it’s intended to be used with GNOME Shell desktop and adapt well with its default settings.
+Boston is a minimalist and functional icon theme focused on basic shapes, a reduced color palette, and visual hierarchy.
+Above all, it’s intended to be used with GNOME Shell desktop and adapt well to its default settings.